-- " If the trees are actively causing problems (such as lifting road surfaces or becoming an environmental nuisance) replacement becomes a priority and will take place on a block by block or street by street basis; - " Replacement trees need to be of a similar character and form to the specimens being replaced to maintain consistency in the streetscape; - " Existing site conditions such as current road and parking widths as well as kerbing alignments need to be sufficient to sustain healthy growth of the trees; - " Trees are not to be located where private overhanging trees will significantly reduce their health, vigour or shape or where foliage from the mature street tree will impinge upon traffic signals; - " Where nature strips do not exist, street trees can be planted within pedestrian areas where a minimum of 1.5m width can be maintained; and - No new tree planting shall be undertaken in streets with a pedestrian area less than 2.1m wide, i.e. the distance between the back of kerb and the property boundary.
+- " If the trees are actively causing problems (such as lifting road surfaces or becoming an environmental nuisance) replacement becomes a priority and will take place on a block by block or street by street basis; - " Replacement trees need to be of a similar character and form to the specimens being replaced to maintain consistency in the streetscape; - " Existing site conditions such as current road and parking widths as well as kerbing alignments need to be sufficient to sustain healthy growth of the trees; - " Trees are not to be located where private overhanging trees will significantly reduce their health, vigour or shape or where foliage from the mature street tree will impinge upon traffic signals; - " Where nature strips do not exist, street trees can be planted within pedestrian areas where a minimum of 1.5m width can be maintained; and - No new tree planting shall be undertaken in streets with a pedestrian area less than2.1m wide, i.e. the distance between the back of kerb and the property boundary.

 Urban environments present challenges to establishing and maintaining trees.
 Space is restricted by overhead and underground utilities and services, the proximity of roads, footpaths and driveways.
-Therefore the planting of trees in streets is subject to the Local Government Act 1999, the Electricity Act 1996, the Electricity (Principles of Vegetation Clearance) Regulations 2010 and the Water Industry Regulations 2012.
+Therefore the planting of trees in streets is subject to the Local Government Act 1993, the NSW Electricity Supply Act 1995 No 94, and the NSW Water Acts and Regulations.
 Council plants species which are appropriate for the streetscape and are well suited to local conditions.
 Thus, the recommended tree planting spacing is as follows:

-- Small Trees, <7m: 5 10 m centres
+Small Trees, <7m: 5 - 10 m centres

-- Medium trees, 7-15m: 10 15m centres
+Medium trees, 7-15m: 10 - 15m centres

-- Large Trees > 15m: 15- 20m centres
+Large Trees > 15m: 15- 20m centres